NickvanDyke/opencode.nvim/README.md

 ## ⚙️ Configuration

-`opencode.nvim` strives to provide a rich and reliable default experience, with a well-documented and flexible [configuration](./lua/opencode/config.lua#L47) and [API](./lua/opencode.lua) for you to customize and build on according to your preferences.
+`opencode.nvim` strives to provide a rich and reliable default experience, with a well-documented and flexible [configuration](./lua/opencode/config.lua#L47) and [API](./lua/opencode.lua) for you to customize and build on according to your preferences and workflow.

 ## 🕵️ Context